Press Release Gothenburg, Sweden on March 17, 2023

 Annual variable remuneration

-For Senior Executives, the annual variable remuneration (annual bonus) shall be capped at 70 % and, in specific cases, were the nature of the position, the competitive situation and the country of employment so require, capped at 90 % of the fixed annual base salary.
+For Senior Executives, the annual variable remuneration (annual bonus) shall be capped at 70% and, in specific cases, were the nature of the position, the competitive situation and the country of employment so require, capped at 90% of the fixed annual base salary.
 The variable remuneration shall be based on objectives set by the Board of Directors.
-These objectives are related to (i) earnings, (ii) organic growth, (iii) working capital and cash flow.
+These objectives are related to (i) earnings, (ii) organic growth, (iii) working capital and cash flow, and (iv) sustainability.
 In order to promote the interest of the shareholders’, the company’s values and collectively strive to achieve the business strategy, long-term interests and sustainable development of the company, all members of the group management have the same targets for annual variable remuneration.

 Variable long-term cash bonus (LTI-bonus)

 The vesting period for the LTI-bonus shall be not less than three financial years.
-The payment of LTI-bonus in a program shall, during a three-year period, be capped to an amount corresponding to one year’s base salary.
+The payment of LTI-bonus per each three-year program shall be capped to 33% of one year’s base salary.
 A new LTI-bonus program can be set up every year with a duration period of three years.
-Senior Executives of the group management shall invest not less than 50 % of the received LTI-bonus (net, after taxes paid) in Getinge shares, until the Senior Executive’s own total holdings of shares correspond to one year’s salary (gross).
+Senior Executives of the group management shall invest not less than 50% of the received LTI-bonus (net, after taxes paid) in Getinge shares, until the Senior Executive’s own total holdings of shares correspond to one year’s salary (gross).
 The Senior Executive shall keep these shares for at least three years.

 Determination of result for variable remuneration, etc.

-When the measuring period for achievement of the criteria for payment of the variable remuneration has expired, the Board of Directors shall, based on proposal by the Remuneration Committee, establish to which extent the criterias’ are achieved.
-In their assessment on whether the criterias’ are achieved or not, the Board of Directors may, in accordance with proposal by the Remuneration Committee, allow exception from the established targets on the conditions set out in the below item 5.
-The assessment of achievement of the financial targets shall be based on the company’s most recent published financial information, with any adjustments predetermined by the Board of Directors when implementing the program.
+When the measuring period for achievement of the criteria for payment of the variable remuneration has expired, the Board of Directors shall, based on proposal by the Remuneration Committee, establish to which extent the criteria are achieved.
+In their assessment on whether the criteria are achieved or not, the Board of Directors may, in accordance with proposal by the Remuneration Committee, allow exception from the established targets on the conditions set out in the below item 5.
+The assessment of achievement of the financial targets shall be based on the company’s most recent published financial information, with any adjustments approved by the Board of Directors based on a proposal of the Remuneration Committee.
 Variable cash payment can be awarded after the expiration of the measuring period (annual variable remuneration) or be subject to postponed payment (LTI-bonus).